yarrow/draft/pre-src/code_extractor.md

 Extract Code Blocks from Markdown
 =================================

-The job of CodeFilter is to return, for each code block in a Markdown file, the code block's (possibly empty) info string, the line number on which the code block begins, and the code block itself (as a single `str`).
+The job of CodeExtractor is to return, for each code block in a Markdown file, the code block's (possibly empty) info string, the line number on which the code block begins, and the code block itself (as a single `str`).